-i.
+B.1.
 Distributions

 We first test the hypothesis of common treatment effects on borrowers and non-borrowers by comparing the standard deviations in treatment and control groups: these two standard deviations are identical under the null of constant treatment effects.
-We reject this null hypothesis for 7 of the 9 continuous outcomes for which we detect statistically significant AITs in Tables 3-7.
-(We do not test binary outcomes and do not have any categorical outcomes).
-Moreover, we find that loan access significantly changes the standard deviations for 7 out of the 18 continuous outcomes whose means do not change significantly.
+We reject this null hypothesis for 9 of the 10 continuous outcomes for which we detect statistically significant AITs in Tables 3-7.
+(Results reported in the bottom rows of Panel A for each of Tables 3-7.
+We do not test binary outcomes and do not have any categorical outcomes.)
+Moreover, we find that loan access significantly changes the standard deviations for 6 out of the 19 continuous outcomes whose means do not change significantly.
 The prevalence of treatment effects on standard deviations is evidence of heterogeneous effects.
-In these 14 outcomes where the standard deviation differs, it increases under treatment compared to control in [], and decreases in [].
+In these 15 outcomes where the standard deviation differs, it increases under treatment compared to control in 8, and decreases in 7.
+If the treatment causes a decrease in outcome variance, there is a negative correlation between impact size and the outcome in the absence of the treatment (see Appendix 1).
+Adjustment for multiple hypothesis testing does not change any of these results.